NCSU-High-Powered-Rocketry-Club/AirbrakesV2/README.md

 _A video of our air brakes extending and retracting_

-## Design
+### Design
-As per the finite state machine design pattern, we have a context class which kinda links everything together.
-Every loop, the context first gets data from the IMU, then processes the data in the Data Processor (gets speed, averages, maxes, etc.), then updates the current state with the current data.
-Now, depending on what the state says to do, the context sets the servo extension (so if we need to slow down the rocket, it would extend them).
-Finally, we log all of the data from the imu, data processor, servo, and states.
+As per the finite state machine design pattern, we have a context class which links everything together.
+Every loop, the context:

+1. **Gets data from the IMU**
+2. **Processes the data** in the Data Processor (calculates speed, averages, maximums, etc.)
+3. **Updates the current state** with the processed data
+4. **Controls the servo extension** based on the current state's instructions (e.g., extends air brakes to slow down the rocket)
+5. **Logs all data** from the IMU, Data Processor, Servo, and States
 ```mermaid
 flowchart TD
     A[Main Loop] --> B[Airbrakes Context]